microsoft/bedrock-cli/docs/cloud-infra-management.md

-- Provide an infrastructure deployment scaffold based on a `<source>` git url for a terraform deployment, `<version>` respective to the repository of which tag to pull, and a `<template>` (LOCAL-ONLY) of the path to the variables.tf file for which `spk` will embed into a definition json file.
+- Provide an infrastructure deployment scaffold based on a `<source>` git url for a terraform deployment, `<version>` respective to the repository of which tag to pull, and a `<template>` (LOCAL-ONLY) of the path to the variables.tf file for which `spk` will embed into a definition yaml file.

 ```
 Usage: